ngxs/store/docs/plugins/intro.md

 a plugins interface that allows you to build a global plugin for your state.

 All you have to do is provide a class to the `NGXS_PLUGINS` token.
-If your plugins has options associated with it, we suggest defining an injection token and then a `forRoot` method on your module
+If your plugins have options associated with it, we suggest defining an injection token and then a `forRoot` method on your module.

-Let's take a basic example of a logger:
+Let's take a look at a basic example of a logger:

 ```TS
 import { Injectable, Inject, NgModule } from '@angular/core';